-U.S. Army soldiers at rest during Operation Red Flag in the Mojave Desert, sometime around 1976, 1977.
+U.S. Army soldiers at rest during Operation Red Flag in the Mojave Desert, 1976.
 The Vietnam War had just ended about a year earlier and feelings toward the military were still sour as evidenced by these men's expressions.
 Or maybe they were just really tired.

-Brothers living in squalor, Colorado Springs.
-The story never ran, unfortunately.
-These men needed help, mentally and physically.
+From a story that never ran about two brothers living in squalor, Colorado Springs.
 The one brother "looking" into my camera was blind.
-He took care of his mentally incapacitated sibling.
+He took care of his mentally incapacitated sibling in the background.

 Four-star General James "Jimmy" Doolittle at a press conference in Colorado Springs.
 I forget the reason for the appearance, but I was certainly impressed when he looked me right in the eye over the reporter's shoulder.
 I was a young bohemian at the time, and the look made me straighten up my slouch.
 Doolittle led the famous long-range raid on Tokyo in WWII, and won the Medal of Honor, among other accomplishments.